 In the latest episode, Susannah and Sarah discuss airlines and what it has been like operating through the pandemic and over a rough couple of weeks.
 They speak to Oliver Smith, from SaxonAir Charter about the ups and downs in the industry as well as chatting to Sophie Lund-Yates about how some listed companies are coping as things recover.
 Plus, Emma Wall talks to Peter Meany, Head of Global Listed Infrastructure at First Sentier Investors, about how the disruption is being managed within the industry.

 This podcast isn’t personal advice.
-If you’re not sure what’s right for you seek advice.
-Investments rise and fall in value, so investors could make a loss.
+If you’re not sure what’s right for you, seek advice.
+Tax rules can change and benefits depend on personal circumstances.

 Susannah: Hello, and welcome to Switch Your Money On from Hargreaves Lansdown.
 I'm Susannah Streeter, the Senior Investment and Markets Analyst here at Hargreaves Lansdown.
 And as usual, I'm with Sarah Coles, our Senior Personal Finance Analyst.
 So Sarah, the holiday season is well and truly upon us.
 I mean, I seem to have spent hours packing and repacking the car in the last couple of weeks to get in sleeping bags, surfboards, paddleboards, a dozen cuddly toys.

 Sarah: Blimey, it sounds a little bit like a cross between the generation game and a game of Tetris actually.
 It all sounds really stressful even before you start getting into holiday traffic, but it could have been worse.
 You could have been flying.